Thumbs up: Brewers activate Eric Thames from disabled list

-MILWAUKEE — The Milwaukee Brewers have activated first baseman Eric Thames from the 10-day disabled list and optioned right-hander Brandon Woodruff to Triple-A Colorado Springs.
+MILWAUKEE — The Milwaukee Brewers have reinstated first baseman Eric Thames from the 10-day disabled list and optioned right-hander Brandon Woodruff to Triple-A Colorado Springs.

 Thames had been out since April 25 after tearing a ligament in his left thumb.
-The bearded slugger was hitting .250 with seven homers and 13 RBIs when he got hurt.
+Thames was hitting .250 with seven homers and 13 RBIs when he got hurt.

 The return of Thames gives manager Craig Counsell plenty of options at first base and the outfield.
 Jesus Aguilar has played well at first in Thames’ absence, hitting .290 with 11 homers and 37 RBIs.